cpassuel/Morrowind-Mods/README.md

 complete rewrite of the mod.
 There are also some lacks in OpenMW implementation (or I didn't search enough or documentation is not enough detailed)

+## Sample Mod

+The goal of this mod is to give a starting template with some examples to create a MWSE Lua mod for Morrowind.
+It show how to create a Mod Config Menu (MCM) and to use translations.
+It tries to use the best practices.

+This is a MWSE-Lua mod, and requires a valid installation of MWSE 2.1 or later.

+This mod is available on Nexus Mods https://www.nexusmods.com/morrowind/mods/52786

 ## Lockpick Probe Hotkey

 Test for auto-equip lockpit / probe